 One of the most popular saltwater game fish.
 They can be found along Rhode Island shores particularly in rocky areas, rips, estuaries, salt ponds and rivers.
 Some of the methods we use to catch these fish are determined by the weather, time of day, and tackle used.
 Typically during daylight hours we troll 2 rods with wire lines.
 We'll use either umbrella rigs or tubes.
 Another option we use is jigging 2 rods with a parachute lure.
 When the fish are down deep, we'll put our down riggers into action.
 This is a great tool to get the lure deep where the fish are.
 For the following methods everyone in the group tends a rod.
 If live bait is what you prefer, then we suggest drift fishing with eels.
 The best time for this kind of fishing is in the evenings.
 Also we anchor up and use chum to attract the fish to the boat.
 The bait of choice for this trip would be herring or bunker chunks.
 If light tackle is more your style then try diamond jigging.
 It's a weighted silver lure which is dropped to the bottom and is brought back up to the surface quickly.
 This is a sure way to drive those fish crazy.
 When the fish are busting the surface, the spinning gear is brought out.
 We use anything from plugs or poppers to swimmers and bucktail jigs.
 For the experience saltwater fly fisherman, this is one of the toughest inshore species to catch.
 We use flies tied in various patterns to mimic the bait fish migration.
 Fly lines from floating to fast sinking are used where appropriate.

 You have a choice of a full day, half day, midday and evening trip.
 Departure times will depend on the type of trip you choose.
 We fish Rhode Island's shoreline to the rips of Block Island and Montauk.
 Travel time is usually 20 to 40 minutes.
-The limit is 1 fish per person at 28".
+The limit is 1 fish per person with a slot of 28”-

 A very strong and aggressive fighting fish.
 One of the very few fish that can see out of the water and will bite your hand with it's sharp teeth and strong jaws.